lablup/beps/drafts/BEP-1011-minio_artifact_registry_storage.md

 # Support MinIO as Artifact Registry Storage Backend

-Let's add support for MinIO in the storage proxy as a storage backend for the artifact registry.
+Let's add support for `MinIO` in the storage proxy as a storage backend for the artifact registry.

 ## Motivation

-To include the currently external Reservoir service into the Backend.AI core, an internal storage system capable of storing all kinds of artifacts including models and images must be integrated.
+To include the currently external *Reservoir* service into the Backend.AI core, an internal storage system capable of storing all kinds of artifacts including models and images must be integrated.

 # Use Cases

-Artifact registry repository will be used in the following scenarios:
+Depending on the type of model artifact, the following use cases can be considered:

 ## Use Case in Model Service